Montreal, meet cake artist Albena Cake Design

 A: I think art should be an important part of our life, as it is inspiring and stimulates our senses towards beauty.
 My style in cake decorating is versatile.
 I love classic, but I also love to challenge the conventional and break the rules.
 I like to explore new forms and other potentials for my media, to think outside the box.
 My aim is to create centerpieces that are entirely unique, “…an edible art that turns common pastry into visual poetry.” – Maggie Austin.
 I find inspiration everywhere: flowers, fashion, art, architecture, nature, and people.

 Q: What’s your favourite technique to use when creating cakes?

 A: I like to cover my cakes with sugar paste.
 It is like I am preparing the canvas for my painting.
 I use many different techniques, depending on the project.
 I love making sugar flowers which are beautiful adornments to many cakes or paint directly on the fondant using edible colors.
 My favorite, however, is the laces.
 They’re so delicate and yet so elaborate I love recreating them out of sugar.
 I like to experiment and to accept imperfections during the process.

 Q: What’s the process you have when designing a cake for a bride?

 Cakes represent the tradition, the ritual, of cutting it as a couple.
-Feeding each other with a piece of cake symbolizes their commitment to provide for each other and contains the meaning of good luck and fortune.
-In the process of designing it I must think as well of the cake structure and how to make it not only beautiful but also stable so to resist the long hours.
+Feeding each other with a piece of the cake symbolizes their commitment to providing for each other and contains the meaning of good luck and fortune.
+In the process of designing it I must think as well of the cake structure and how to make it not only beautiful but also stable so as to resist the long hours.

 Q: What was the most challenging order you received from a bride?